MrZhuNi/salome_shape/src/FiltersPlugin/doc/FiltersPlugin.rst

 - **Result type:** Face
 - **Argument:**
-    - **Angle:** an angular tolerance used for G1 continuity to compare the angle between the normals.
+    - **Angle:** an angular tolerance used by G1 continuity criterion for comparing the angle between the normals.
     - **Faces:** Faces to start the propagation.
 - **Algorithm:** Returns continuous faces.